 Power Via MDI TLV

 Clause 33 and Clause 145 define two optional power entities: a Powered Device (PD) and Power Sourcing Equipment (PSE).
 These entities allow devices to draw/supply power over the sample generic cabling as used for data transmission.
 The Power Via MDI TLV allows network management to advertise and discover the Power over Ethernet capabilities of the sending IEEE 802.3 LAN station.
 This TLV is also required to perform Data Link Layer classification as defined in 33.6 and 145.5.
 Figure 79–3 shows the format of this TLV.

+Clause 189 defines Multidrop Power over Ethernet (MPoE) which allows a PSE to power multiple PDs.
+For maximum compatibility this TLV may also be utilized to communicate information about powering state.
+The following terms shall be considered equivalent for the purposes of this TLV unless otherwise noted: MPSE and PSE, MPD and PD, MDI and MPI.

 The Power via MDI TLV shown in Figure 79–3 was originally defined in IEEE Std 802.1AB-2005 Annex G.3.
 This original TLV supported only the first three fields of Figure 79–3, labeled basic fields, enabling discovery and advertisement of Power via MDI capabilities.
 The Power via MDI TLV was revised by IEEE Std 802.3at-2009 to add a further three fields, labeled DLL classification extension, to provide Data Link Layer (DLL) classification capabilities.
 The Power via MDI TLV was revised again by IEEE Std 802.3bt-2018 to add a further nine fields, labeled Type 3 and Type 4 extension, to support additional capabilities offered by Type 3 and Type 4 PSEs and PDs.